Calgary Personal Injury Lawyers

 • Statements from attending physicians

+The absence of even one of these can create gaps that insurers will use to minimize or deny your claim.
 In general, the more medical documentation that you have on hand, the better supported your case will be.

 Myth 5: The At-Fault Driver’s Insurance Will Automatically Cover All Your Expenses